-For all committees, permanent subcommittees, and task forces, agendas need to be posted in a timely manner to ensure efficiency and effectiveness of meetings.
-Agendas and minutes must be recorded and documented for historical purposes and posted in a common place to promote transparency.
+For all committees, and permanent subcommittees, and task forces, agendas need to be posted in a timely manner to ensure efficiency and effectiveness of meetings.
+Agendas and minutes must be recorded and documented for historical purposes, Accreditation, and posted in BoardDocs to promote transparency.
+Task force committee actions will be reported out to Academic Senate and or Consultation Council.